Interactive Brokers Review 2026: Pros & Cons

 Other features

 Another interesting feature is that you can trade fractional shares.
 This feature allows you to buy fractions of shares.
-This feature is helpful if you want to buy some expensive shares or if you want to purchase many different companies without having a large portfolio.
+This feature is helpful if you want to buy some expensive shares or if you want to purchase many companies without having a large portfolio.
 You can read more about fractional trading at IB.

 Is IB safe?